x-ream/sqlxb/README.md

 sql golang builder, build sql for sql.DB, sqlx, or build condition sql for some orm framework

+## API
+    Builder: build sql like: SELECT * FROM t_foo WHERE name Like "%xx%" ORDER BY ID DESC
+    BuilderX: build sql like: SELECT DISTINCT(f.id) FROM t_foo f INNER JOIN t_bar b ON ....

 ## Builder DEMO

 ```Go